marcdomain/devops-playground/cloudformation/README.md

 # CLOUDFORMATION & BASH FOR INFRASTRUCTURE AUTOMATION

 In this project, Cloudformation is used to deploy an infrastructure as code (IaC).
 It provisions an AWS EC2 instance and sets up a simple NodeJS-Express application.
 The bash script in this project directory clones the application from `https://github.com/marcdomain/basic-express-app.git`, and sets it up.
 It also configures NGINX for reverse proxy automation.
-The terraform file structure is designed to separate concerns.

 ## USAGE